-Live Action Projects is an integrated strategy and storytelling agency founded by David Modigliani in 2005.
+Live Action Projects is an integrated storytelling agency founded in 2005 by David Modigliani.

 David is a creative strategist, storyteller and documentary filmmaker with 12+ years experience reaching broad audiences through stories of purpose.
-He directs a best-in-class roster of cinematographers, photographers, extended film crews, editors, composers, motion graphics designers, audio engineers, social media community builders, journalists and veteran marketers to execute award-winning storytelling work, from concept to Cannes.
+He directs a best-in-class roster of cinematographers, photographers, extended film crews, editors, composers, motion graphics designers, audio engineers and social media community builders to execute award-winning storytelling work, from concept to Cannes.

 In film work, his feature documentary Running with Beto, which took us behind the scenes with then-U.S. Senate candidate Beto O’Rourke, premiered at SXSW in 2019, where it won the Audience Award for Best Documentary before a critically-acclaimed release on HBO.
 His 2020 feature documentary, Ready Or Not, which Texas Monthly calls “tenderhearted and entertaining,” follows 17 year-old Black activist Marcel McClinton as he comes of age through his campaign to unseat a powerful incumbent on Houston City Council.
 The film premiered on Fuse TV and Alamo Drafthouse Cinemas.

 Modigliani’s first feature documentary, Crawford, takes us inside the tiny Texas town that George W. Bush turned into the Western White House.
 The film world premiered at SXSW in 2008, played 33 festivals and became the first new movie to air on Hulu.
 His second feature doc, 61 Bullets, reveals the untold story behind the 1935 assassination of populist U.S. Senator Huey P. Long in the Louisiana State Capitol Building.
 The film follows the son of the alleged assassin, Dr. Carl Weiss, as he fights to clear his father’s name.